VinayakHyde/revision-scheduler/README.md

 ## Prerequisites

+### Option 1: Docker (Recommended)
+- Docker and Docker Compose installed
+- That's it!
+MongoDB is included in the Docker setup

+### Option 2: Manual Setup
 - Node.js (v18 or higher)
 - MongoDB running locally on `mongodb://localhost:27017`
   - Or modify the connection string in `db.js`

 ## Installation

+### For Docker Setup
+No installation needed!
+Jump straight to "Running the App" section.

+### For Manual Setup

 1. Install MongoDB if you haven't already:
    ```bash